hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/redis_cache_gcp.md

 ---
 # User change
-title: "Deploy Redis as a cache for MySQL on GCP Arm based Instance"
+title: "Deploy Redis as a cache for MySQL on a GCP Arm based Instance"

 weight: 10 # 1 is first, 2 is second, etc.